MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/vscode/using-vscode.md

    <kbd>Cmd</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>.
 1. Search for **Session**.
 1. Click on **PowerShell: Show Session Menu**.
-1. Choose the version of PowerShell you want to use from the list, for example: **PowerShell Core**.
+1. Choose the version of PowerShell you want to use from the list.

 If you installed PowerShell to a non-typical location, it might not show up initially in the Session Menu.
 You can extend the session menu by